 - MECP Certificate of Approval Sewage

 - MECP Certificate of Approval Air & Noise

 - Conservation Authority Permit

 - Building Permit and Site Plan Approval

 - ESA Approval

 - Permit to Take Water (if required for construction of the below-grade structure)

+- Region of Peel

-COST ESTIMATE: The preliminary capital cost estimate for the proposed SPS is approximately \$12M which is in the range of -50% to +100% based on the industry standards.
-This cost does not includ the pile foundation.
-Detailed cost estimates will be provided during the detailed design stage.
+COST ESTIMATE: The preliminary capital cost estimate for the proposed SPS is approximately \$19 million based on the anticipated construction timing.
+Updated cost estimates will be provided during the detailed design stage.
+Note that an interim pumping station design may be required prior to integration with the future vaccuum waste and district energy buildings.